Domenikus/game-bot/README.md

 # Apex Legends API key
 APEX_API_KEY=

+# Allowed requests per minute for Apex Legends API, default is 30.
+Adjust it as needed for a production API key
+APEX_RATE_LIMIT=30

 # League of Legends API key
 LOL_API_KEY=

+# Allowed requests per second for League of Legends API, default is 1.
+Default value will fit for personal API key, for production you can enter 5
+LOL_RATE_LIMIT=1

 # Teamfight Tactics API key
 TFT_API_KEY=

+# Allowed requests per second for Teamfight Tactics API, default is 1.
+Default value will fit for personal API key, for production you can enter 5
+TFT_RATE_LIMIT=1

 # Specifies the region in which you are playing.
 LOL_REGION=euw1